pgeeh/first-to-react/src/pages/OtherConcepts/OtherConcepts.md

 # Other Concepts

-Other React Concepts, including more details about Hooks and Fragments.
+Other React Concepts, including Fragements and more details about Hooks.